How to Signal a Crane Operator Using Crane Hand Signals

 OSHA has set guidelines for standardized hand and arm signals to be used with cranes.
 An OSHA Certification in these signals is now required for individuals working as crane operators or signal personnel.

-Crane Hand Signals OSHA Requirements.
+OSHA Hand Signals Requirements.

 Hand and Arm Signals are designed to be used when job sites are loud and verbal communication is impaired by loud machinery, trucks, jackhammers, etc.